huggingface/transformers/examples/seq2seq/README.md

     --num_beams 10 --length_penalty 1.2 --early_stopping false
    ```

-   On completion this function prints a markdown table of the results sorted by the best BLEU score and the winning arguments.
+   On completion, this function prints a markdown table of the results sorted by the best BLEU score and the winning arguments.

 ```
 bleu  | num_beams | length_penalty | early_stopping